DFE-Digital/architecture/standards/common-definitions.md

 <a name="capability"></a>
 ### Capability ###

-A capability is an abstract concept, used to describe what we do (but not how).
-Capabilities can be thought of as all the things we do to define and deliver our goals and are realised by people, processes, information, technology and other things.
-They help us consider whether we have all the expertise, knowledge, tools, organisation and capacity to do it.
+A capability is an abstract concept, used to describe <i>what</i> we do (but not how).
+Capabilities can be thought of as all the things we do to define and deliver our goals, which are realised by people, processes, information, technology, and other things.
+They help us consider whether we have all the necessary expertise, knowledge, tools, organisation and capacity to do it.

 Capabilities are often grouped together into families or categories, for instance:
 - strategic capabilities, that describe high level goal setting activities.